 Modern HDMI cables can carry resolutions (and refresh) that exceed DVI-DL, but they do it in a single signal path.
 Adapters from HDMI to Dual-Link DVI simply do not exist, but even if one did, it would need to be an HDMI Type B connector which is not the typical Type A connector you see around.

 Display Port is a different beast altogether, and some passive adapters exist, but it too complicates the nomenclature with “Dual-Mode Display Port“, but that’s not the same as Dual-Link DVI, and is not simply electrically (passively) compatible.

 In other words, you can’t do go from any physical form factor to Dual-Link DVI with only a passive (physical/electrical wired) adapter.
 What you need is an active adapter which takes a single-link signal and splits it into two signals on the different sets of Dual-Link DVI pins.
 Apple does have these for Mini Display Port to Dual-Link DVI, and others exist, but AFAIK, all are Display Port related and all require external power to drive internal chips to split the signal.

-Note that you still need external power for the mini-DP to DVI-DL adapter, which can be provided by ANY usb power port (on your mac, or powered hub or even an Apple iPhone or iPad power plug.
-You might be able to plug in the USB power to the monitor itself – haven’t tried that.
+Note that you still need external power for the mini-DP to DVI-DL adapter, which can be provided by *ANY* USB power port (on your Mac, or powered hub, or even an Apple iPhone or iPad power plug.
+Depending upon your monitor, you might be able to plug in the USB power to the monitor itself, as I do with my Dell 3007WFP.